 Finding the best MRI manufacturer is not easy.
 Magnetic resonance imaging (MRI) is one of the most important imaging techniques in modern medicine.
 Whether in radiology, orthopaedics or neurology – MRI devices enable precise diagnoses that are crucial for successful treatment.

-There are numerous manufacturers on the market, such as Siemens Healthineers, GE HealthCare, Philips or Canon Medical Systems, who offer MRI devices with different technologies and price models.
+There are numerous manufacturers on the market, such as Siemens, GE, Philips or Canon, who offer MRI devices with different technologies and price models.
 However, not every device is suitable for every facility and choosing the right manufacturer can be challenging.

-In this article, we compare the leading MRI manufacturers and their devices.
-Our aim is to give you a clear overview of the pros and cons of each brand so that you can make the best choice for your medical facility.
+In this article, we compare the leading MRI manufacturers and their systems.
+Our aim is to give you a clear overview of the advantages and disadvantages of each brand so that you can make the best choice for your medical facility.

 The best MRI manufacturers compared – used or new?

-Choosing the right MRI machine is a key decision for any medical facility.
-In addition to the question of which manufacturer offers the best equipment, there is often also the question of whether a new or used MRI scanner is the better choice.
-Both options have their advantages and disadvantages, which depend heavily on individual needs, budget and the planned area of application.
+Choosing the right MRI scanner is a key decision for any medical facility.
+In addition to the question of which manufacturer offers the best equipment, there is often also the question of whether a new or used MRI system is the better choice.
+Both options have their advantages and disadvantages, which depend heavily on individual needs, the budget and the planned area of application.

 The leading MRI manufacturers in 2025 at a glance: